MakingSense/code-style-guides/Javascript(ES5)/README.md

   - **Note:** IE8 and below exhibit some quirks with named function expressions.
 See [http://kangax.github.io/nfe/](http://kangax.github.io/nfe/) for more info.

-  - If your file exports a single class, your filename should be exactly the name of the class.
+  - Acronyms and initialisms should keep the casing of the variable / object you're naming.

+    > Why?
+Acronyms in all capitals are harder to read.

     ```javascript
+    // bad
+    import SMSContainer from './containers/SMSContainer';

-    // file contents
+    // bad
-    class CheckBox {
+    var HttpRequests = [
       // ...
-    }
-    module.exports = CheckBox;

-    // in some other file
+    ];

     // bad
-    var CheckBox = require('./checkBox');
+    var HTTPRequests = [
+      // ...
+    ];

-    // bad
+    // Good
-    var CheckBox = require('./check_box');
+    import smsContainer from './containers/smsContainer';

+    // Good (if it's a class)
+    import ContainerFactory from './containers/ContainerFactory';

     // good
-    var CheckBox = require('./CheckBox');
+    var httpRequests = [
+      // ...
+    ];
     ```

 **[⬆ back to top](#table-of-contents)**